-I hate to generalize, but I will anyway.
-I think men and women grieve in very different ways.
+I think, generally speaking, that men and women grieve in very different ways.
 Women tend to take things more slowly and wait to get involved with other men after a divorce. (of course, there are many women out there who cheat and leave their husbands for another man, or who date immediately.)
 A lot of men use dating as a way to cope with the end of their marriage.
 Nothing is right or wrong and every situation is unique.
 But that’s my answer to a question I think countless women really want to know.

 If your ex has moved in quickly and is in a relationship, I know this sounds crazy, but don’t take it personally.
 It’s about HIS need to do that for whatever reason.
 I know it’s hurtful, it’s painful, it’s infuriating, it’s sad, and it might even make you regret the decision to divorce.